 A Typical Day in Inpatient Rehab

-The Rehabilitation Institute has a dedicated team of professionals who have completed special competency training in the treatment of persons undergoing inpatient rehabilitation, specifically for stroke, spinal cord injury, and amputation.
-Each individual's treatment team is made up of physical, occupational, and speech therapists, rehabilitation nurses and a case manager, as well as neuropsychology services as appropriate.
+Inpatient Medical Rehabilitation has a dedicated team of professionals who have completed special competency training in the treatment of persons undergoing inpatient rehabilitation, specifically for stroke, spinal cord injury, and amputation.
+Each individual’s treatment team is made up of physical, occupational, and speech therapists, rehabilitation nurses and a case manager, as well as neuropsychology services as appropriate.
 They work together with the patient and their family/caregiver to meet the unique physical, cognitive, social and emotional needs of the patient.

 Breakfast: 7:30 a.m.

 Lunch: 11:30 a.m.